Step 4: Offer a variety of review platforms

 Once you know how to ask for reviews and have a process in place to do just that, turn your attention to how those reviews are going to be physically gathered.

 It’s critical here to offer a variety of review platforms.
-If you only have TripAdvisor set up, for example, or restrict customers to Facebook reviews and recommendations, the consumers that don’t have a Facebook account or aren’t comfortable using that particular platform are unlikely to leave a review.
+If you only have TripAdvisor set up, for example, or restrict customers to Facebook reviews and recommendations, the consumers that don’t have a Facebook account or aren’t familiar with the platform could be discouraged from leaving a review.

 Having a variety of options on offer puts you in a much better position to accrue more online reviews.
-If you haven’t already, establish profiles on Facebook, LinkedIn, Yelp, Bing Places and any niche rating sites that may apply to your industry, such as RateMDs.com, Angie’s List, UrbanSpoon, and more.
+If you haven’t already, establish profiles on Facebook, Yelp, Google My Business, and any niche online review sites that may apply to your industry, such as RateMDs.com, Angie’s List, UrbanSpoon.

 It’s also much easier to transform verbal testimonials into positive online reviews when you offer a variety of platforms.
 Whenever you receive positive feedback from a client in an email, in person, or on the phone, get into the habit of asking the customer if they would mind turning their comments into an online review.
 Check which platform they prefer and then simply email a link to that source.